At the Emotional Health CBT Clinic, we take the time to

 As soon as your evaluation is done and you have completed our forms, you will be assigned to your therapist.
 Generally, you can expect to be contacted by your assigned therapist within a week to 10 days at the most to schedule your first therapy appointment.

-However, if your needs and preferences are very specific (e.g., needing an expert in OCD for in-person evening appointments only), the time could be longer, but rest assured that we will keep you updated and do everything we can to ensure your full satisfaction.
+However, if your preference is for in-person sessions with a licensed therapist and/or your needs or availability are very specific (e.g., an OCD expert for in-person evening appointments), the time could be longer.
+Rest assured that we will keep you updated and do everything we can to ensure your full satisfaction.

 If you have more questions, please see our list of FAQ (lien)